gndrmnn/nodepool/doc/source/installation.rst

 Configuration
 -------------

-Nodepool has a single required configuration file and an optional logging configuration file.
+Nodepool has two required configuration files: secure.conf and nodepool.yaml, and an optional logging configuration file.

 The logging configuration file is in the standard python logging `configuration file format